 There have been a lot of comments lately that paint Puerto Rico’s post-hurricane devastation and President Donald Trump’s response as “his Katrina.”
 In case you were out of the loop, any of Puerto Rico’s post-Irma problems have nothing to do with the fact it’s an island or had poor infrastructure beforehand.
 It’s Trump’s fault.

-If you lived in some of these people’s worlds, you would honestly believe Republicans have moved on from football to perpetrating “something close to a genocide” by natural disaster.
+If you lived in some of these people’s worlds, you would honestly believe Republicans have moved on from football to perpetrating “something close to a genocide”

 However, the facts of the matter may suggest that the mayor is the one failing her citizens.